Alpays/ShotgunDM/README.md

-# ShotgunDM
+# Shotgun-DM

-ShotgunDM is a Squirrel written Vice City Multiplayer gamemode that adds shotgun/stubby deatmatch WITHOUT M4.
+Shotgun-DM is a Vice City Multiplayer gamemode that adds shotgun/stubby deatmatch WITHOUT M4.